 Vaccinations at health centers

-Even though the health centers continue to give the vaccines within their regular hours even after the beginning of the epidemic, you are recommended to take the vaccine already during the campaign.
+The health centers continue to give the vaccines within their regular hours even after the beginning of the epidemic.

 Vaccinations at counseling bureaus